Frequently Asked Questions

 A. Winterization instructions can be found at the bottom of the Maintenance page.
 Click here to link to this page.

-A. The black wire goes to the positive side of the battery and the white wire goes to the negative side.
-Any trailer with a fused line should attach the fused line to the positive side of the battery.
+A. The black wire goes to the positive post and the white wire goes to the negative post.

-A. The converter converts 120 volt power (standard shore power) to 12 volt power.
-This allows the converter to run all the 12 volt lights and appliances while simultaneously charging the battery on the trailer.
+A. The converter converts 120-volt AC power (standard shore power) to 12-volt DC power.
+This provides power to any 12-volt lights and appliances while simultaneously charging the battery on the trailer.

 A. Nearly all Scamp Trailers are custom made to their owners specifications.
 The options and features will affect the cost.
 Please call us directly for specific information on options, features and cost.